ovh/docs/pages/platform/kubernetes-k8s/rbac-custom-kubeconfig-limited-access/guide.de-de.md

 ## Objective

-When a Kubernetes cluster is created, with the OVHcloud Control Plane, the API or the Terraform provider, you can retrieve its `kubeconfig` file in order to access to your cluster through the `kubectl` Command Line Interface (CLI).
+When a Kubernetes cluster is created, with the OVHcloud Control Panel, the API or the Terraform provider, you can retrieve its `kubeconfig` file in order to access your cluster through the `kubectl` Command Line Interface (CLI).
-This `kubeconfig` file is a file that is used to configure access to a cluster.
+This `kubeconfig` file is used to configure access to a cluster.
-By default this `kubeconfig` file allows you to have access to everything in the cluster.
+By default, this `kubeconfig` file allows you to have access to everything in the cluster.

-In your company, you may have several teams, several kind of people with different rights so you maybe need to control and limit the access to your Kubernetes clusters depending on users and their roles.
+In your company, you may have several teams, several kinds of people with different rights.
+You may need to control and limit the access to your Kubernetes clusters depending on users and their roles.

 At OVHcloud, we like to provide you with the best products and services.
-For us, security is important, that's why we want to help you, un this tutorial, to create customized `kubeconfig` file with different access to your OVHcloud Managed Kubernetes cluster.
+For us, security is important.
+This tutorial aims at helping you creating a customized `kubeconfig` file with different accesses to your OVHcloud Managed Kubernetes cluster.

-In this guide you will:
+In this tutorial, you will:

 - learn what is RBAC
 - generate a customized `kubeconfig` file with limited access

 ## RBAC

-RBAC (Role-Based Access Control) is a method of regulating access to **resources** based on the **roles** of individual users.
+RBAC (Role-Based Access Control) is a method to regulate access to **resources** based on the **roles** of individual users.

 This method alllows you to control **what** your users can do for **which** kind of resources in your cluster.